· July 6, 2026

 You did the responsible thing.
 You talked to your doctor, you got the prescription, you watched the scale move in the right direction.
 Your A1C improved.
 Your provider said you were doing great.

 And then something shifted.
 Sleep got worse.
 Anxiety crept back.
 Your cycle went sideways — heavier, shorter, skipped entirely.
-Hot flashes came back or showed up for the first time.
+Hot flashes came back, or showed up for the first time.
 You feel less like yourself, not more, even though every number says you should feel better.

-What Working With Me Looks Like
+What Working With Me Looks Like For This

 TL;DR

-GLP-1 drugs don’t cause menopause.
-They reveal how little hormonal margin was left.
+- GLP-1 drugs don’t cause menopause — they reveal how little hormonal margin was left.

-- Lower insulin raises SHBG, reducing free hormone availability
+- Lower insulin raises SHBG, reducing free hormone availability even when totals look normal.

-More on Metabolism and Hormones in Midlife
+More on metabolism and hormonal margin in midlife: